Water Mitigation vs. Water Restoration: What’s the Difference?

 Water damage mitigation services aren't designed to repair or replace damaged property, but to ensure the disaster doesn't lead to further consequences.
 While the water mitigation process may prevent further damage, the service is often only a temporary solution.

-Water damage restoration is focused on repairing and restoring the water damage caused to a home or property.
+Restoration for water damage is focused on repairing and restoring the water damage caused to a home or property.
 After the water mitigation process, many trained water damage restoration specialists will focus on reconstructing and rebuilding your home through a variety of applications.
-The water damage restoration process is intended to help homeowners recover from all damage.
-Although the steps a restoration company may take to restore each home will largely depend on the extent of the water damage, typical water damage restoration services often include the following:
+The restoration process is intended to help homeowners recover from all damage.
+Although the steps a restoration company may take to restore each home will largely depend on the extent of the water damage, typical restoration services often include the following:

 • Replacing damaged walls and flooring.